HoYoungChun/TensorFlow_study/README.md

 **LESSON 7 Time Series Forecasting**
 * Learning from sequential data with recurrent neural networks

-cf) LESSON 8 Introduction to TensorFlow Lite Turned out to be so big that Udacity decided to make it a stand-alone Free Course
+cf) LESSON 8 urned out to be so big that Udacity decided to make it a stand-alone Free Course